Have Questions?

 For long term abstinence, sobriety and full recovery Tuolumne MeWuk Indian Hlth Ctr offers an aftercare program.
 Lastly, Tuolumne MeWuk Indian Hlth Ctr accepts private pay, private health insurance, sliding fee scale, military insurance, state corrections or juvenile justice funds, state welfare or child and family services funds and others as payment forms.

-Tuolumne County Behavioral Hlth Servs has been offering ongoing addiction care and rehab services to the residents of Tuolumne, CA. and those living within the surrounding communities.
+Tuolumne County Behavioral Hlth Servs has been offering ongoing addiction care and rehab services to the residents of Tuolumne, California and those living within the surrounding communities.
 Today, Tuolumne County Behavioral Hlth Servs offers services like matrix model, dual diagnosis drug rehab, motivational interviewing, vocational rehabilitation services, group therapy, cognitive/behavior therapy and others in keeping with its philosophy of following rehabilitation treatments that work best to help addicts achieve recovery.

 This drug and alcohol rehab also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - outpatient hospital programs, detoxification programs, short term drug and alcohol rehab programs, inpatient treatment facilities, long term drug and alcohol rehab programs and others.